edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-out-of-process.md

 }
 ```

 For brevity, the above test does not show how to configure the `WebApplicationFactory` instance.
-For a full example see [the demos](#how-to-run-the-demo).

 ## Different ways to setup the `HttpMockServer`